 Queen's in the News Archive

-Tom Axworthy’s (Policy Studies) opinion piece reflecting on the election results appears in the Toronto Star.
+Tom Axworthy’s (Policy Studies) opinion piece about Canadian governance is published in the National Post.

 Ken Wong (Business) continues to comment on future cellphone service offerings today in the Globe and Mail and on CBC.ca.Jay Handelman (Business) comments in the The Sudbury Star on the boycott of the Hershey plan in Smith Falls.Nicholas Bala (Law) comments in the Kingston Whig-Standard and a Canadian Press story about the success of the Youth Criminal Justice Act.
 Don Stuart (Law) comments in the Kingston Whig-Standard and other Osprey papers about allowing Louise Reynolds to sue a former pathologist.

 Ken Wong (Business) comments in the National Post and in a Canadian Press story on how consumers will respond to new rules that enable them to keep their cell phone numbers when changing service providers.Betsy Donald (Urban Geography) comments in the National Post and other Canwest papers, and on CBC’s Ontario Morning on the implications of the census results.Mark Rosenberg (Geography) is interviewed on CKWS regarding the census.